This blog may contain affiliate links. Read our disclosure policy for more info.

 If the weather is nice, head to the beach!
 Victoria has some beautiful beaches.
 A walk along the beach by Dallas Road gives you incredible views of the Olympic Mountain range.
 Known as a little piece of Hawaii in BC, Gonzales Beach has soft sand and is great for swimming.
 If you have kids along, they might like climbing on the driftwood and looking for clam holes (they’ll squirt water at you!) at Cordova Bay Beach.

 No matter what time of year you’re in Victoria, you can visit the spectacular Butchart Gardens.
 You’ll see a kaleidoscope of colors with flowers galore.
 You can also have afternoon tea, pick up some gelato or ride on the Rose Carousel.
-While you can explore on your own, some of the best tours in Victoria stop here including this Grand City and Garden Tour where you’ll visit the gardens and other top attractions while being driven around in a rare 1997 Bentley built by Rolls Royce.
+While you can explore on your own, some of the best tours in Victoria also stop here.

 Of course, for wildlife lovers, a whale watching tour from Victoria is also a must!
 This half-day whale watching adventure takes you looking for orcas and humpback whales near and includes complimentary photos and a whale sighting guarantee.
 If you don’t see whales on that tour, you can go again for free until you do!